 Although this article is a defense of sorts, I have no stake in brainstorming as a formalized thing.
 Even in my July 2004 essay on How to Run A Brainstorming Meeting, I explain its strengths and weaknesses.
-It’s a method, and I’ve studied many idea generation methods.
+It’s one idea generation method among many.
 If done properly some of the them are helpful (yet the value of idea generation itself is overstated).
 I’m not bothered by valid critiques of any of them.
 However, sweeping claims based on bad logic and careless thinking need to be addressed.

 Here are 4 key things Lehrer doesn’t mention, which shatter his conclusion:

 - Nothing matters if the room is filled with morons or strangers (or both).
 If you fill a room with stupid people who do not know each other, no method can help you.
 The method you pick is not as important as the quality of people in the room.
 The most important step in a brainstorming session is picking who will participate (based on intelligence, group chemistry, diversity, etc ).
 No method can instantly make morons smart, the dull creative, or acquaintances intimate.
 The people in Nemeth’s research study, the one heavily referenced by Lehrer, had never met each other before and were chosen at random.
 A very different environment than any workplace.